 Members of the congregation are familiar faces thanks to the popular Open the Book assemblies.
 These are currently given in two primary schools, with a third team being assembled to extend this in autumn 2018.

 The Church and Community Families Outreach Worker has developed close partnerships with council-employed Child and Family Centre Workers and other organisations.
 This has enabled the running of a range of successful seasonal events: Shrove Tuesday Pancake Party; Messy Christmas; Easter garden session and a Mossy Church at Trumpington Meadows Wildlife Reserve.
-We plan to make these into annual events.
+Some of these are becoming annual events.

 Support for pre-school families

 Church members are involved in a range of initiatives to support key relationships in the first years of life.
 MOPS (Mothers of Pre-schoolers) meets fortnightly on second and fourth Wednesdays at Trumpington Meadows School 9.45-11.30am during term-time, with a supervised crèche, Moppets, which is run by members of the congregation, thus allowing mothers to meet in a relaxed way.